JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![embeddable_entity_as_id](img/embeddable_entity_as_id.jpeg)

-Also, you can generate an ID attribute via JPA Palette (1), Editor Toolbar (2) or using quick-fix (3).
+Also, you can generate an ID attribute via JPA Palette (1), Editor Toolbar (2) or using a quick-fix (3).

 ![jpa_palette_id](img/id_generation.png)